TheSecretSquad/chess/README.md

 I've been thinking about this ... and I don't really know what to do.

-When you say "see it is working", do you mean see that the method is working or the game class as a whole is working?
+When you say "see it is working", do you mean see that the method is working or the `Game` class as a whole is working?

-The only thing I thought of is making a "start" method, such that starting the game should tell the players the game has started, select one player to take their turn, and tell the players whose turn it currently is.
+The only thing I thought of is making a `start()` method, such that starting the `Game` should tell the players the game has started, select one player to take their turn, and tell the players whose turn it currently is.
 I'm still not sure if this meets the criteria.

-Is that first test I wrote for showMovesFor completely useless?
+Is that first test I wrote for `showMovesFor` completely useless?
 I feel like it is.

 >No test is completely useless.